MikeHughesKent/PyHoloscope/README.md

 ![PyHoloscope Logo](/res/pyholoscope_logo_.png)
 # PyHololoscope: Holographic Microscopy for Python

 PyHoloscope is a Python package for holographic microscopy image processing, both inline and off-axis.
-It is under development but close to the first release.
+It is under development but reasonably stable and close to the first release.

 PyHoloscope is designed to be:
 * Fast (for Python) - optmised for CPU using Numpy, Scipy and Numba, with GPU support via CuPy